Barrel-R/Barrel-R/README.md

 Web Developer<br>
 Passionate about backend development and understanding how things work from scratch.</p>
 <p>
-  🕒I'm a patient and detail-oriented web developer, constantly striving for perfection.<br>
+  I'm a patient and detail-oriented web developer, constantly striving for perfection.<br>
-  🎯 I love taking on difficult tasks as challenges.<br>
+  I love taking on difficult tasks as challenges.<br>
-  💡 I'm passionate about backend development and enjoy understanding how things work from scratch.<br>
-  🧗‍♂️ I'm persistent and dedicated to delivering high-quality results.
+  I'm persistent and dedicated to delivering high-quality results.
 </p>

 <p align="center">